Trade Bayer Stock

 - Competitive Spreads – AvaTrade offers competitive spreads that enable you to trade Bayer alongside other global stocks with minimal costs.
 This ensures that profit margins are maximised.

-- The AvaTrade trading platforms suit both short and long-term trading styles.
+- The AvaTrade online trading platforms suit both short and long-term trading styles.
 This means investors can profit from short-term price induced movements, such as earnings reports and new product rollouts, or potential long-term moves that can be inspired by factors such as new patents.
-Traders can access a variety of automated trading platforms at AvaTrade including the highly popular MT4 platform, AvaTradeGO app, DupliTrade and Zulutrade copy trading systems and the exclusive Vanilla Options trading app – AvaOptions.
+UK Traders can access a variety of automated trading platforms at AvaTrade including the highly popular FREE MT4 platform, Metatrader 5, AvaTradeGO app, DupliTrade and Zulutrade copy trading systems and the exclusive Vanilla Options trading app – AvaOptions.

-- Automated Trading Solutions – AvaTrade supports automated trading strategies.
+- Automated Trading Solutions – AvaTrade supports automated CFD trading strategies.
 This ensures investors will never miss any profitable opportunity that meets their trading system criteria.

-- Free comprehensive financial trading education as well as access to daily expert market analysis and trading tips, with fully access to the economic calendar.
+- Free comprehensive financial trading education as well as access to daily expert market analysis and UK trading tips, with fully access to the economic calendar.
 AvaTrade also offers videos, articles and tests on its very own trading academy – SharpTrader.
 In addition, you can join weekly webinars and access AvaTrade’s eBooks.

 - 24/5 multilingual customer support that is responsive and professional and available in 14 languages.